Rewriting the story: How Tameside is changing the narrative through placemaking

 Through strategic planning, investment in its town centres and a confident vision for the future, Tameside is beginning to write a new narrative that reflects its identity, its ambition and its potential.

-From the garden village principles of Godley Green to the creative reuse of Ashton Old Baths, this is placemaking with intent – big moves and small wins, each part of a bigger picture.
+The creative reuse of Ashton Old Baths demonstrates placemaking with intent – big moves and small wins, each part of a bigger picture.
 This is the narrative that communities, developers and investors can all believe in.

 The opportunity now is to build on this momentum.
 Because when places are given the opportunity to tell their own stories, they can become the kind of places where people want to live, invest in and be part of the story.